evanwill/_drafts/_notes/linux-intro.md

 ## Distributions

 Surf [Distrowatch](https://distrowatch.com/) to browse the latest distro news!
-Part of the fun of getting started with Linux is choosing a distro, but it can also be very overwhelming.
+Part of the fun of getting started with Linux is choosing a distro, but there are so many it can also be very overwhelming.
 Most distros are a package of technical low-level stuff, plus a desktop and selection of basic applications.
 Many are focused on running servers, others on desktop users.
 Here are some things to consider:

 - Out-of-the-box experience.
 Do you want it to just work or are you willing to spend time customizing it?
 Do you want all the applications pre-installed or minimalist (Arch)?
 - Installer!
-Older Linux distros were hard to install--Ubuntu really changed that, but some installers are still friendlier than others.
+In the past, Linux distros were hard to install--Ubuntu really changed that, but some installers are still friendlier than others.
 - Dual booting options.
 Do you want to keep windows?
 Some installers make it easy (Ubuntu).
 - Repositories.
 Some distros have huge repos of applications (Debian), making installing new software secure and easy.
 Some are more up-to-date than others.
 Others are more DIY (Arch).
 - Hardware support.
 Some distros support a huge range of legacy hardware.
 Others have better support for the newest hardware (look for newest kernel version).
 - Current vs LTS (long term support).
 Do you want to install an OS that will be supported for a LONG time so that you won't have to upgrade or do you want the latest-and-greatest?
 - Rolling release vs. fixed release.
 Rolling release distros have a continuos stream of updates, you always have the latest software and never have to upgrade to a new version.
-Fixed release are more traditional and stable with incremental versions that require an large upgrade every so often.
+Fixed release are more traditional and stable with incremental versions that require a large upgrade every so often.
 - Ecosystem.
 Do you use a Linux server at work?
 Choose a distro from the same family to make life easier.

 My easy suggestion: use [Ubuntu](https://www.ubuntu.com/) or an [Ubuntu flavor](https://www.ubuntu.com/download/ubuntu-flavours).